Tsuruya Kôkei (born 1946)

 marriage arrangement.
 Tonase wears her husband's two swords in a symbolic gesture as she prepares for their deaths (which are prevented at

 the last moment).
 The use of gofun (calcium carbonate pigment) mimics the opaque white face powder used by the actor.
 The lines of the face are tense and thin, giving Tonase an air of deadly resolve.
-The exaggerated hand (a trademark of Kôkei's style) grips the sword hilt and serves as an emotional center for the design [see larger image].
+The exaggerated hand (a trademark of Kôkei's style) grips the sword hilt and serves as an emotional pivot for the design [see larger image].
 The crimson of the kimono offers a surprisinlyg bright note in an otherwise grim portrayal.

 The design on the left is one of six prints issued to commemorate the succession to the name of Ichikawa Danjûrô XII in 1985 (edition of 54).